 Review the Create a GVC guide for additional details.

-Run the following command to create a new workload.
+Execute the following command to create a new Workload.

 --name flag, choose an appropriate name for the workload.
 It will be used when generating the endpoint URL.